The Art of Pachamanca: Chinchero’s Traditional Earth-Oven Feast

 Pachamanca, an exquisite Peruvian dish, was declared the Cultural Patrimony of the Nation in 2003.
 In addition, every first Sunday of February is celebrated as the National Day of the Pachamanca.

 The term “Pachamanca” comes from the Quechua words Pacha, “earth,” and Manka, “pot”; therefore, its meaning would be “earth pot.”
-However, it is essential to mention that in the Aymara language, the term Manca or Mankha means “food,” so an alternative meaning would be “food from the land.”
+However, it is essential to note that in Aymara, the term Manca or Mankha means “food,” so an alternative translation would be “food from the land.”

 ORIGIN OF PACHAMANCA IN PERU

 The Pre-Inca Pachamanca originated 8,000 years ago in the Telarmachay rock shelter in San Pedro de Cajas (Junín region), where the Andeans already used this technique to cook their food using hot stones.
-This technique was also used massively during the Late Archaic in the Fortaleza Valley and was found in the five-thousand-year-old Vichama Raymi tradition of Paramonga.
+This technique was also widely used during the Late Archaic in the Fortaleza Valley and is found in the five-thousand-year-old Vichama Raymi tradition of Paramonga.

 PACHAMANCA PERUVIAN CULTURAL SIGNIFICANCE

-This commemoration seeks to promote festivals, contests, and fairs at the local and regional level to promote peasant and native economic activity by consuming native agricultural products, especially tubers, and generating financial income that collaborates to improve the quality of life of peasants with their families.
+This commemoration seeks to promote festivals, contests, and fairs at the local and regional level to promote peasant and native economic activity by consuming native agricultural products, especially tubers, and generating financial income that contributes to improving the quality of life of peasants with their families.

 PACHAMANCA HERITAGE DECLARATION

-In 2003, the Ministry of Culture declared the Peruvian Pachamanca as Cultural Patrimony of the Nation, recognizing an ancient custom and faithful testimony of the creation and wisdom of the ancestors of cultures before the Incas, in the time of the Incas, republicans, and current.
-TRY your Pachamanca in Chinchero, Cusco around Lake Piuray.
+In 2003, the Ministry of Culture declared the Peruvian Pachamanca as Cultural Patrimony of the Nation, recognizing an ancient custom and a faithful testimony of the creation and wisdom of the ancestors of cultures before the Incas, during the time of the Incas, the republicans, and the current.
+TRY your Pachamanca in Chinchero, Cusco, around Lake Piuray.

 Inquire Now